sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

     -   In the **Answer File** pane, select **Components\1 windowsPE\amd64_Microsoft-Windows-Setup_neutral\UserData\ProductKey**.
 In the **ProductKey Properties** pane, under **Settings**, enter the value next to Key.

-    **Important:** These product keys *cannot* be used for activation.
+    Important: These product keys *cannot* be used for activation.
 You will need to type a software product key during the installation process for activation.
 These keys will be removed when sysprep generalize is run.
-The end user will be required to type the unique product key from the Certificate of Authenticity (COA) label when first booting Windows 10
+The end user will be required to type the unique product key from the Certificate of Authenticity (COA) label when first booting Windows 10.

 1. Add your support information: